thoughtcroft/thoughtcroft.github.io/_posts/2016-08-04-taking-control-of-your-ssh-config.md

 over configuration file data.
 The same principle operates in the config file.

-Each *Host* section defines options that will take effect ifor any host that matches the name referred to in the ssh command i.e.
+Each *Host* section defines options that will take effect for any host that matches the name referred to in the ssh command i.e.

     ssh user@host <options>